mongodb/docs/source/includes/considerations-monitoring-agent-install-multiple-agents.rst

 You can run multiple Monitoring Agents to distribute monitoring assignments and provide failover. |mms| distributes monitoring assignments among up to 100 running agents.
 Each agent monitors a different set of MongoDB processes.
-One Monitoring Agent per group is the primary agent.
+One Monitoring Agent per project is the primary agent.
 The primary agent reports the cluster's status to |mms|.
 As agents are added or shut down, |mms|
 redistributes assignments.
 If the primary agent fails, |mms| assigns another agent to be the primary agent.